 ***Updated: November 15, 2018***

-Did a new century really need a new variation of blackjack?
-Probably not, but it actually makes sense once you know that 21st Century Blackjack started in California and was created in order to get around existing state gambling laws.
-Although, the game certainly does seem a little “out there” at first glance, once you learn the nuts and bolts you realize that it’s not as crazy as it first appears.
+At first glance, people probably assume that a new century wasn’t required to spawn a fresh 21 variation.
+However, it does make sense considering 21st Century Blackjack started in California and was created in order to get around existing state gambling laws.
+Although, it certainly does seem a little “out there” at first glance, once learning the nuts and bolts, it’s not as crazy as it first appears.

-Card rooms were popular in California even before the world arrived to chase gold in 1849.
-At the height of the California Gold Rush gambling plots in San Francisco were selling for upwards of $40,000 and only had enough space for a canvas tent with a card table underneath it.
-Dealer-run games were all the rage back then, with Faro and Three-card Monte being the most popular.
+Card rooms were popular in California even before the world arrived to chase gold in 1849 and at the California Gold Rush’s height, plots in San Francisco were selling for upwards of $40,000 yet only had enough space for a canvas tent and table underneath.
+Dealer-run diversions were all the rage, with Faro and Three-card Monte most popular.

-All winning hands are reconciled from left to right and if the player-dealer cannot cover all of the bets there are players who may not receive payouts, even if they hold a winning hand.
-This is absolutely one of the craziest rules of 21st Century Blackjack and it’s almost hard to believe that it happens.
-At some places the House will make up the difference with wins and losses that are split accordingly with the banker-player.
+Winning hands are reconciled from left to right and if banker-players cannot cover each ante, some seated may not receive payouts, even if technically unvanquished.
+This is an absolutely astonishing rule, almost impossible to believe.
+At some places, the House makes up differences between wins and losses, split accordingly with banker-players.

-Backline Betting refers to the ability of multiple players to wager on a single hand at an already full 21st Century Blackjack table, with the player with the most amount of money invested controlling the game play.
-The interesting twist is that backline betters do not have to agree with the players that they’re wagering on.
-So for example, if a double-down is ill-advised, the backer can choose to only play the initial bet, or if a split looks foolish the backer can choose to have only the original bet count, with the first of the two split hands resolving the bet.
+Backline Betting refers to multiple observers being able to stake a single hand at already full tables, largest investors controlling action.
+An interesting twist is backline bettors don’t have to agree with individuals staked.
+For example, if a double-down is ill-advised, a backer can choose to risk half initial chip amount, or if a split looks foolish, they may opt to let original antes ride, with the first of the two split hands determining outcome.

-When you factor in all of the edges for the player in this rotating bank game, the player actually holds an advantage over the House, especially if a table can be found with people who aren’t using basic blackjack strategy, or constantly shying away from banker responsibilities.
-Of course, that’s before the commission is extracted because the size of the rake is often the main determinant in the overall profitability of the game, so always make sure to confirm what the House is taking before sitting down.
+When all edges are considered, players actually hold an advantage over the House, especially if a table is found with people not using basic blackjack strategy, or constantly shying away from banker responsibilities.
+Naturally, that’s before commissions are extracted because rake size often determines overall profitability, so always confirm percentages prior to sitting down.